ChemeketaCS/csweb/content/assignments/cs162/go/index.md

 ![Example inputs and outputs](examples.png)

+(There is an error in the above diagram.
+In the first example, the group is of size 6 (not 7), with 5 liberties.)

 {{% alert info %}}
 Your program must make use of a recursive function for determining the size of the group and number of liberties.
 Do not use global variables;